nburrus/tuxpaint/docs/fr_FR.UTF-8/README.txt

 motion.
 Currently, those additional features are not supported by Tux Paint.
 Some examples:

-  * Pressure and angle
+  * Pression et angle
-  * Eraser tip
+  * Conseil pour la Gomme
-  * Multi-touch gestures
+  * Gestes avec plusieurs doigts

-3. Using a Joystick-like Device
+3. Utiliser un dispositif de type joystick

 Tux Paint may be configured to recognize input from any game controller that appears to your operating system as a joystick.
 That even includes modern game